SatyaSiddineni/4.-In-Process-Inspection-for-Production/readme.md

 In-Process Inspection for Production (SAP QM)

-A complete, beginner-friendly, functional SAP QM project demonstrating how In-Process Inspection is executed during production using inspection type 03.
-This project is designed for SAP QM consultants to showcase real-time functional execution without any coding.
+This project demonstrates the complete execution of In-Process Inspection (Inspection Type 03) in SAP Quality Management (QM).
+It covers the setup, process flow, test data, screenshots, and deliverables required for showcasing a practical SAP QM scenario for your portfolio.

 1. Project Overview

-        In-Process Inspection is a key Quality Management activity performed during the production process to ensure that the semifinished product meets the defined quality standards before final processing.
+       In-Process Inspection is a quality control activity performed during production to ensure that semi-finished or in-process materials meet predefined quality standards before moving to the next stage of manufacturing.
-        This project covers the complete SAP QM cycle including:

-              Routing setup with Inspection Characteristics
-              Production Order Creation
-              Inspection Lot Generation (03 - In-Process)
-              Results Recording
-              Usage Decision
+                This project walks through the end-to-end steps, including inspection lot creation, results recording, usage decision, and SAP transactions involved — without any coding (functional only).

-2. Objectives
+2. Business Scenario

-        This project demonstrates:

-              ✔ How an in-process inspection is triggered during production ✔ How to configure and assign inspection characteristics ✔ End-to-end QM cycle for inspection type 03 ✔ How results are recorded and decisions made
+        A manufacturing company produces a semi-finished material.
+During production, the company performs an in-process quality inspection to ensure intermediate quality standards are met before final assembly.
+        SAP QM triggers Inspection Lot Type 03 when the production operation is confirmed

-3. SAP Transactions Used
+4. SAP Transactions Used

             Purpose	                       T-Code
             Create Material	           MM01 / MM02